JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 # Ongoing Debates about NA's

 * What are the proper rules for the propagation of missingness?
 It is clear that there is no simple absolute rule we can follow, but we need to formulate some general principles for how to set reasonable defaults.
 R's strategy seems to be:
-    * For operations on vectors, `NA`'s are absolutely poisonous by default.
+    * For operations on vectors, `NA` values are absolutely poisonous by default.
-    * For operations on `data.frames`'s, `NA`'s are absolutely poisonous on a column-by-column basis by default.
+    * For operations on `data.frames`, `NA` values are absolutely poisonous on a column-by-column basis by default.
 This stems from a more general which assumes that most operations on `data.frame` reduce to the aggregation of the same operation performed on each column independently.
-    * Every function should provide an `na.rm` option that allows one to ignore `NA`'s.
-Essentially this involves replacing `NA` by the identity element for that function: `sum(na.rm = TRUE)` replaces `NA`'s with `0`, while `prod(na.rm = TRUE)` replaces `NA`'s with `1`.
+    * Every function should provide an `na.rm` option that allows one to ignore `NA` values.
+Essentially this involves replacing `NA` by the identity element for that function: `sum(na.rm = TRUE)` replaces `NA` values with `0`, while `prod(na.rm = TRUE)` replaces `NA` values with `1`.
 * Should there be multiple types of missingness?
     * For example, SAS distinguishes between:
         * Numeric missing values
         * Character missing values
         * Special numeric missing values
-    * In statistical theory, while the _fact_ of missingness is simple and does not involve multiple types of `NA`'s, the _cause_ of missingness can be different for different data sets, which leads to very different procedures that can appropriately be used.
+    * In statistical theory, while the _fact_ of missingness is simple and does not involve multiple types of `NA` values, the _cause_ of missingness can be different for different data sets, which leads to very different procedures that can appropriately be used.
 See, for example, the different suggestions in Little and Rubin (2002) about how to treat data that has entries missing completely at random (MCAR) vs. data that has entries missing at random (MAR).
 Should we be providing tools for handling this?
 External data sources will almost never provide this information, but multiple dispatch means that Julian statistical functions could insure that the appropriate computations are performed for properly typed data sets without the end-user ever understanding the process that goes on under the hood.
-* How is missingness different from `NaN` for `Float`'s?
+* How is missingness different from `NaN` for `Float`?
 Both share poisonous behavior and `NaN` propagation is very efficient in modern computers.
-This can provide a clever method for making `NA` fast for `Float`'s, but does not apply to other types and seems potentially problematic as two different concepts are now aliased.
+This can provide a clever method for making `NA` fast for `Float`, but does not apply to other types and seems potentially problematic as two different concepts are now aliased.
 For example, we are not uncertain about the value of `0/0` and should not allow any method to impute a value for it -- which any imputation method will do if we treat every `NaN` as equivalent to a `NA`.
 * Should cleverness ever be allowed in propagation of `NA`?
 In section 3.3.4 of the R Language Definition, they note that in cases where the result of an operation would be the same for all possible values that an `NA` value could take on, the operation may return this constant value rather than return `NA`.
 For example, `FALSE & NA` returns `FALSE` while `TRUE | NA` returns `TRUE`.
 This sort of cleverness seems like a can-of-worms.

 ## Ongoing Debates about DataFrame's

 * How should RDBMS-like indices be implemented?
 What is most efficient?
 How can we avoid the inefficient vector searches that R uses?
-* How should `DataFrame`'s be distributed for parallel processing?
+* How should `DataFrame` be distributed for parallel processing?